Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ## 2. Key Metrics by Browser
 ![](figures/browser_dist.png)

-We can see from the Average Revenue graph that there's the highest expected revenue from Chrome and Firefox users.
+We can see from the Average Revenue graph that the highest expected revenue comes from Chrome and Firefox users.
 Although Firefox slightly edges out Chrome in Average Revenue per visitor, there are far more users using Chrome, making Chrome users the highest revenue-generating customer group in total.

 ## 3. Key Metrics by Device
 ![](figures/device_dist.png)